stereobooster/edeap/Readme.md

 ## TODO

-- [ ] check if it is possible to implement server side version of `textDimensions`
 - [ ] add test for `generateDefaultLayout`
 - [ ] use same format as `venn.js`
 - [ ] demo (host online)